kjuulh/talks/2024-10-17-devops/slides.md

 We're solving a problem, not selling a technology, we want the why.
 As an engineer you want to ship code to production, build new features, have good metrics to understand what is going on in your products.
 Platform Engineering helps facilitate that

 ---
-## Golden Path

----

-## Get in control

----
-## Demo

-notes:

-Show a git push, build and release, and be able to hit it

----
 ### Platform Engineering

 notes: